 Healthy Raw Vegan Blueberry Pie is the ultimate summertime dessert.
 This easy, no-bake blueberry pie recipe doesn’t require an oven, so it’s ideal for the hot summer months, when the last thing you want to do is heat up your kitchen with a hot stove.
 The filling made with fresh blueberries and bananas, and it comes together super quickly.
-It’s the perfect sweet treat for the 4thof July and other warm weather occasions.
-This recipe is gluten-free, oil-free, and free of refined sugars.
+This recipe is vegan, gluten-free, oil-free, and free of refined sugars.

 Blueberries have grown on me.
-Years ago I wasn’t too crazy about them, because I found their insides a little too mushy in texture.
-Now I love them, and I eat them several times a week, usually with my breakfast.
-And I’m just going to come right out and admit that I’ve been known to have this pie for breakfast.
-It’s just fruit and nuts, so why not?
+Years ago I wasn't too crazy about them, because I found their insides a little too mushy in texture.
+Now I love them, and I eat them several times a week sometimes even daily, usually with my breakfast.
+And I'm just going to come right out and admit that I've been known to have this pie for breakfast.
+It's just fruit and nuts, so why not?

 The filling for this blueberry pie is even easier to make than the crust.
 You just throw all of the ingredients together in the food processor and mix until smooth.
 I don’t even wash the bowl of the processor out between making the crust and the filling, as they’re all going in the same place anyway.